 Commuting to and from work everyday, I see a lot more truck drivers on the freeways than I used to.
-But I have also noticed that a lot the truck drivers I am seeing on the roads are on their phones.
+But I also noticed that truck drivers I am seeing on the roads are on their phones.
 This morning for instance, as I was getting onto the 55 Freeway on my way to work, I noticed that a big rig driver was trying to merge in front of me and I could see in his side mirror that he was talking on his cell phone.
-So I decided that I wanted to explore the dangers and statistics of truckers that are not adhering to the hands-free law.
+So our car crash lawyer decided to explore the dangers of truckers that are not adhering to the hands-free law.

 According to research that was done by the Federal Motor Carrier Safety Administration (FMCSA), it was confirmed that using hand held devices by truck drivers poses substantial accident risks.
 Some interesting facts:

-- Drivers who are texting tend to take their eyes off of the road an average of 4.6 out of every 6 seconds.
+- Drivers who text take their eyes off the road an average of 4.6 out of every 6 seconds.

 - When traveling at 55 miles an hour, this is the equivalent of traversing an entire football field, from one end zone to the other – without looking at the road ahead.